trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 needed since CDash seems to be unable to remove labels from an existing CDash user (however this might be fixed in a current version of CDash).

-3) The next time a CDash submit is performed by the ``TribitsCTestDriverCore.cmake`` script, the CDash user associated with the mail list with labels being removed will get automatically recreated with the right list of labels (according to the current ``CDashSubprojectDependencies.xml`` file).
+3) The next time a CDash submit is performed by a CTest driver script calling `TRIBITS_CTEST_DRIVER()`_, the CDash user associated with the mail list with labels being removed will get automatically recreated with the right list of labels (according to the current ``CDashSubprojectDependencies.xml`` file).
 Also, any new CDash users for new email addresses will be created.

 Hopefully that should be enough clues to manage the mapping of CDash regression email lists to TriBITS packages.